YYC-Wander

 5 clusters in parallel 1.6 minutes ≈ 10 hours for the core flow

-• End-to-end communication & solution sign-off: ~1.5 hours
+• End-to-end communication and solution sign-off: about 1.5 hours

-• Shard scheduling and computation: ~10 hours
+• Core shard scheduling and computation: about 10 hours

-• Delivered comfortably within the 48-hour deadline
+• Delivered within the 48-hour deadline

 • Zero impact on the production Oracle system

-• 9.
-My role and contributions
+9. My Role and Contributions